Welcome and thank you for stopping by to read my WiredBucks review.

 Making Money With WiredBucks

 Of course, your primary objective as a member of WiredBucks is to make money.
-The premise here is that companies who work with WiredBucks pay them to drive traffic to their offers, and in turn, YOU get a cut of that pay for being a key cog in the machine so to speak.
+The premise here is that companies who work with WiredBucks pay them to drive traffic to their offers, and in turn, YOU get a cut of that pay for being a cog in their machine so to speak.

 By referring more people to WiredBucks, more people are exposed to their advertisers, and more money is made by everyone.

-As you can see... you most important task is explained here.
+As you can see... your most important task is explained here.
 Get people to click on your referral link and earn $2 every time.
 If they join WiredBucks, you get paid an additional $10.